alexsky177/chat/readme.md

 https://github.com/qiayue/php-openai-gpt-stream-chat-api-webui

-Work same as python version xtekky, but no have some small functions (stop generate answer, etc.)
+Work same as python version xtekky, but no have 1 function (web search)

-Button model, temperature, web access, default not functioning now (need make...)
+Button web search changed to Light or Dark theme.

 You can see interface on screenshot.png file.